actionschnitzel/PiGro-Aid-/README.md

 ****
 #  :rocket: To do [NEXT UPDATE]

+- [ ] Review Code In Terms Of PEP
+    - rename if needed
 - [ ] Next vication put a Pi in the luggage
 - [x] [Order Pizza with Steak, Cheese , Jalapeño , Bacon & Hollandaise Sauce :goberserk:]
 ****